China national football team: Alain Perrin and Gao Hongbo returns

 After Camacho, there was Alain Perrin, who finally led China to qualify for the 2015 AFC Asian Cup, which also included luck from the Thailand–Lebanon encounter, in which Thailand lost but salvaged an important goal by Adisak Kraisorn to help improve China's goal difference with the Lebanese.
 Soon after that, Perrin led China into a series of friendlies, where some positive results against Macedonia, Kuwait, Paraguay and Thailand boosted some optimism.

 In the 2015 AFC Asian Cup, Perrin's China was placed in a group with Saudi Arabia, Uzbekistan and North Korea.
-China emerged victoriously in all three games, qualified for the knockout stage for the first time since the 2004 edition.
-The Chinese Dragons then lost to host Australia 0–2 with Tim Cahill scoring a brace.
+China emerged victoriously in all three games and qualified for the knockout stage for the first time since 2004.
+The Chinese Dragons then lost 2–0 to Australia.

 Despite this, China's 2018 FIFA World Cup qualifiers immediately represented a huge problem for the Chinese side; they were held goalless by Hong Kong at home twice, and lost to Qatar.
-Perrin was sacked for the team's poor performance at the middle of the second round following another goalless draw to Hong Kong, and former coach Gao Hongbo returned to the role on 3 February 2016, where he had to face a task of guiding China in at the expense of North Korea which had a better second-place ranking than China.
-Gao's first two matches were consecutive wins against Maldives and Qatar, and with North Korea suddenly slipping out against the Philippines, these results secured the team's passage to the 2019 AFC Asian Cup and entering the final qualifying stage for the World Cup for the first time since 2002.
+Perrin was sacked for the team's poor performance in the middle of the second round following another goalless draw with Hong Kong, and former coach Gao Hongbo returned to the role on 3 February 2016.
+Hongbo faced the task of guiding China at the expense of North Korea which had a better second-place ranking than China.
+His first two matches saw wins against the Maldives and Qatar, and with North Korea slipping up against the Philippines.
+These results secured the team's passage to the 2019 AFC Asian Cup and also the final qualifying stage for the World Cup for the first time since 2002.

-China continued their World Cup hunt by a 2–3 defeat to South Korea; and a goalless draw to AFC's then highest ranked Iran at home.
-However, China followed that with a 0–1 loss at home to Syria and 0–2 away to Uzbekistan next month.
-Gao Hongbo resigned.
+China continued their World Cup hunt but suffered a 3–2 defeat to South Korea and a goalless draw to the then-highest ranked side in AFC at home, Iran.
+However, China followed that with a home defeat to Syria and an away defeat to Uzbekistan.
+Gao Hongbo resigned following these results.
 His team had been winless in the first four matches of the final qualifying stage for the World Cup, including a home loss to Syria which was criticised by a number of fans.